This is a sermon from Proverbs on Christian stewardship. Jason preached at the Veritas Tri-village congregation on 6/12/2016.

 However, if you pay off your bill every month without fail you can make a little extra money with a reward card.
 It may just be best to ignore the fact that it is a reward cad and not try to game the system or you may find that you are the one being played.

-A sinking funsinkingd is simply saving up in advance for expenses that are inevitable.
+A sinking fund is simply saving up in advance for expenses that are inevitable.
 Often times we ignore upcoming expenses lead ourselves into a emergency.
 So, here are some sinking funds you need to think about.

 1. Gifts – if you know anyone who is getting married anytime soon.
 If you celebrate Christmas or many other holidays you will need to buy gifts at some point.
 We like to keep a “Christmas” account funded with direct deposits throughout the year.
 We pull from it whenever we need to purchase a gift for any reason, but we use it mostly at the end of the year for Holiday spending and travel.
 It helps save our budget at the end of the year.